 #2 Discuss the Elements and Principles of Art

 Artwork is more than just its subject matter.
 The artist uses various elements and principles of art to convey meaning and evoke emotions.
-Discuss the lines, shapes, forms, colors, texture, and space in the artwork and how they’re arranged concerning balance, contrast, emphasis, movement, pattern, rhythm, and unity.
+Discuss the artwork’s lines, shapes, forms, colors, texture, and space and how they’re arranged concerning balance, contrast, emphasis, movement, pattern, rhythm, and unity.

 For instance,